jordanrobinson/blog/_posts/2018-02-19-book-report-effective-engineer.md

 The focus this time was on compound interest as a comparison to compound learning; trying to convey the fact that the earlier you learn something, the more benefit you get from it over time, which is a really useful concept to take on board.
 It also mentions [Luck Surface Area](http://www.codusoperandi.com/posts/increasing-your-luck-surface-area) in a roundabout way and not directly, but conveys a lot of the same viewpoints.

 #### Chapter 3 - Prioritize Regularly
 The title really sums this part up, essentially the idea is that you want to discern what the higher leverage tasks are, and prioritise those.
-This on the face of it doesn't sound too revolutionary, but the book also goes through common productivity hacks, a lot of which are shared with [the excellent getthing things done for hackers](https://gtdfh.branchable.com/) and also mentions things like pomodoro.
+This on the face of it doesn't sound too revolutionary, but the book also goes through common productivity hacks, a lot of which are shared with [the excellent getting things done for hackers](https://gtdfh.branchable.com/) and also mentions things like pomodoro.
 Personally I still find it really hard to have the kind of discipline for tackling tasks that the author does, but the techniques here definitely help.

 ### Part 2 - Execute, Execute, Execute